-For many businesses, their trucking fleet is their lifeline.
-Without trucks being in good (and safe) working order, business as you know it can come to a grinding halt.
-What’s more, bottlenecks caused by truck failure or issues can have a ripple effect throughout your business, from supply chain delays to dissatisfied customers.
-And while no one can predict when problems will arise, you can lower your chances of experiencing issues with proper summer engine maintenance.
+Business as you know it can come to a grinding halt without trucks being in good (and safe) working order.
+What’s more, bottlenecks caused by truck failure or other mechanical issues have a ripple effect throughout your business, from supply chain delays to dissatisfied customers.
+Although you can’t predict when problems will arise, you can lower your chances of experiencing issues with proper summer engine maintenance.

-What Does Coolant Do?
+What Does Coolant Do for Your Engine?

 Coolant is one of the most important fluids under the hood of your truck.
 Often referred to as simply antifreeze, coolant is designed to prevent your truck from overheating.
 The coolant mixture, which is usually a 50/50 concoction of water and propylene glycol, removes excess heat from under the hood to help the engine stay cool.